toyota-connected/code-challenge-parsing-figma/README.md

 * API versioning to ensure backward compatibility with older clients if you need to introduce breaking changes.
 * Configured CORS (Cross-Origin Resource Sharing)  to prevent unauthorized external domains from accessing the API
 * Follow the Separation of Concerns (SoC) principle by making sure that each module/class focuses on one responsibility.
-* Enabled the compression for API responses to reduce the size of the data being transferred.

 ## Setup